phetsims/equality-explorer/doc/lock-scenarios.md

 1. Turn the lock on.
 2. Drag a term from a toolbox.
 3. Verify that an equivalent term comes out of the opposite toolbox and follows the dragged term.
-4. Release the dragged term above the plate, and above any other terms on the plate.
+4. Release the dragged term above the plate.
 5. The dragged term animates to an empty cell on the plate.
 6. Verify that the equivalent term follows the dragged term during animation, then jumps to an empty cell on the opposite plate.